Anisotropic vortex motion and two-dimensional superconducting transition

 In the presence of a magnetic field, type-II superconductors allow the penetration of quantized vortices once the applied field exceeds the lower critical field $H_{c1}$, and this persists up to the upper critical field $H_{c2}$.
 In contrast, in the absence of an external field, 2D superconductors exhibit topological excitations in the form of vortex-antivortex pairs.
 When vortices are present, superconductors develop finite resistance due to flux-flow dissipation\cite{tinkham1996introduction,kopnin2001theory,bardeen-stephen,Tinkham_PhysRevLett.13.804}.
 Intuitively, the mechanism of vortex-induced resistance is illustrated in Fig.~\ref{fig1}(b).
 An applied current $J$ exerts a Lorentz force on the vortex, driving its motion.
 If the vortex moves with velocity $v$, a voltage $V=\frac{h}{2e}Wn_v|v|$ develops across the lateral edges of the sample, in accordance with the Josephson relation \cite{Halperin1979,tinkham1996introduction}.
 This results in a resistivity of the form

 where n$_v$ is the vortex density, and W is the sample width. \textit{Hence, under a fixed current $J$, one can determine the $\rho$ by finding $n_v$ and $v$, which is the strategy for the following discussions} \cite{Halperin1979}.
-Spatial inhomogeneities, such as impurities, introduce a pinning potential that modulates the free energy landscape experienced by vortices at different positions.
+Spatial inhomogeneities introduce a pinning potential that modulates the free energy landscape experienced by vortices at different positions.
 This pinning potential can strongly influence vortex dynamics and, consequently, the resistance of the material.
 To capture the anisotropic vortex motion without loss of generality, we employ a model with an anisotropic pinning potential.
+In the $\mathrm{EuO/KTaO_3(110)}$ interface superconductor considered here \cite{kto1,Hua2024}, such an anisotropic pinning landscape may plausibly be associated with the stripe structure revealed by scanning superconducting quantum interference device (SQUID) measurements.
+Anisotropic pinning can also originate from impurities, grain boundaries, and other structural, fabrication-related, or geometric sources.
+Related vortex phenomena in anisotropic and other superconducting environments, including anisotropic melting-like behavior, smectic-like regimes, directional dynamical responses, and fast nonequilibrium vortex transport, have also been discussed in previous studies~\cite{PhysRevLett.90.087001,C.Reichhardt_2006,Guillamon2009,Guillamon2014,PhysRevB.93.014504,Dobrovolskiy2020}.
+More generally, the present problem may also be viewed in the broader context of topological-defect-driven two-dimensional melting and the associated KTHNY-like scenarios~\cite{Berezinskii:1972fet,Kosterlitz_1973,PhysRevLett.41.121,PhysRevB.19.2457}.
+In the following, we discuss two situations separately: the finite-field mixed-state case and the zero-field BKT case.